dhellmann/pymotw/PyMOTW/getpass/index.rst

     Password:
     You entered: sekret

-Of course the prompt can be anything your program needs.
+The prompt can be changed to any value your program needs.

 .. include:: getpass_prompt.py
     :literal: